The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 What’s the Difference Between a Shock Pump and a Tire Pump?

 Mountain bike forks and shocks use a Schrader valve.
-This means that you could theoretically inflate them with a floor pump compatible with this type of valve.
+This means you could theoretically inflate them with a floor pump compatible with this type of valve.
 But I don’t recommend it for several reasons:

 • There are air leaks when removing the thumb-lock head of a floor pump from the valve.
 This influences the resulting sag of the fork or shock.
 Yet, if you use a floor pump with a threaded head (Lezyne Steel Drive), there won’t be any air leaks.
 The sound of the leaking air you hear once you remove the head comes from the pump itself, not from the fork or shock, as Andreas Maschke from enduro-mtb.com explained.